 Instead, hardware vendor provided dashboards are purposed primarily for data collection, visualisation and device condition monitoring.
 As the number of managed buildings grows, it is likely that these tools will prove ineffective to scale monitoring, data management, energy savings analysis & reporting activities for a growing number of projects.

 Wattics is a hardware-agnostic cloud-based energy monitoring, management and analytics software designed to help energy service companies (ESCOs), analysts, consultancies, green building professionals, and facility management teams to monitor energy consumption, spot energy inefficiencies and reduce CO2 emissions for buildings and businesses in commercial and industrial sectors.

 Our energy analytics dashboard gives you the ability to view consumption trends and behaviours down to appliance level, so that you can better target energy & cost saving actions.
 You can scale your monitoring, analysis and reporting activities for large building portfolios – no matter where they are situated around the world.

-With Wattics, you can effectively manage utility/IoT/sub-meter data to conduct energy audits, forecast savings, benchmark building energy performance, measure and verify conservation measures, analyse tariffs, create sustainability reports at scale and more.
+With Wattics energy software, you can effectively manage utility/IoT/sub-meter data to conduct energy audits, forecast savings, benchmark building energy performance, measure and verify conservation measures, analyse tariffs, create sustainability reports at scale and more.
 An added benefit is the platform’s whitelabelling feature, giving you the opportunity to brand the energy analytics dashboard with your logo, corporate colours and other customised elements to impress your customers!